jdonszelmann/masters-thesis/docs/papers.md

 ## The State of the Art in Language Workbenches

 * Has an awesome tree of important features of a language workbench
-  * Which of these features translate to useful code viewer services?
+  * Which of these features translate to useful code exploration services?
 *

 https://homepages.cwi.nl/~storm/publications/lwc13paper.pdf